lvl99/blockpress/README.md

 By Matt Scheurich <matt@lvl99.com>

-This is currently a proof of concept using [ACF PRO](http://www.advancedcustomfields.com) and its flexible content field as a way to layout a page's content beyond using the basic text editor.
+This is currently a proof of concept using [ACF](http://www.advancedcustomfields.com) and its flexible content field as a way to layout a page's content beyond using the basic text editor.

 The main key features is that it should: